MTG/otmm_tonic_dataset/README.md

 Introduction
 ------------

 This repository contains datasets of annotated tonic frequencies of the audio recordings of Ottoman-Turkish makam music.
+If you use the dataset in your work, please cite:

+> Şentürk, S. (2016).
+Computational Analysis of Audio Recordings and Music Scores for the Description and Discovery of Ottoman-Turkish Makam Music.
+PhD thesis, Universitat Pompeu Fabra, Barcelona, Spain.

-The annotations are compiled from several [research papers](#References) published under the CompMusic project.
+Note that the annotations are compiled from several [research papers](#References) published under the CompMusic project.
 For more information about the original datasets, please refer to the relevant paper.

 Each annotated recording is uniquely identified with a [MusicBrainz MBID](https://musicbrainz.org/doc/MusicBrainz_Identifier).
 The tonic symbol is also for each recording given in the format [letter][octave][accidental][comma], e.g. *B4b1* (according to AEU theory).